 - Inexperienced pilots must be supervised by someone able to maintain control of the aircraft at all times.

-- No consumption of tobacco, alcoholic beverages, or Marijuana allowed in the pit area or on the flight line.
+- No consumption of tobacco, alcoholic beverages, or drugs allowed in the pit area or on the flight line.

 - All pilots must be a current Academy of Model Aeronautics (AMA) member.
 Non-AMA members should contact a club member for a Visitor Badge.